Jakob Hensing

 Hensing website

-Jakob earned his doctorate from the University of Oxford, where his dissertation focused on the politics of post-conflict economic reconstruction in Angola and Mozambique.
-He holds an MPhil in international relations, also from Oxford, as well as a bachelor’s degree in integrated social sciences from Jacobs University Bremen.
-Jakob’s studies were supported by a scholarship from the German National Academic Foundation.
+Jakob holds a DPhil in Politics and an MPhil in international relations from the University of Oxford, as well as a bachelor’s degree in integrated social sciences from Jacobs University Bremen.
+His studies were supported by a scholarship from the German National Academic Foundation.

 Languages: German, English, French, Portuguese